jesseopdenbrouw/riscv-rv32/README.md

 ## Memory

 The microcontroller uses FPGA onboard RAM blocks to emulate RAM and program ROM.
-There is no suport for external RAM.
+There is no support for external RAM.
 Programs are compiled with the GNU C compiler for RISC-V and the resulting executable is transformed to a VHDL synthesizable ROM table.